The Best Spanish Lesson Plans Begin with an Enticing Hook

 What is the Best Way to Teach Spanish?

 How do you write a Spanish lesson plan?
 A French lesson plan?
 Is there a Spanish Lesson Plan Template?
-(Free Lesson Plan Template below.)
-In this post, we will talk about how to write effective world language lesson plans by inserting a very important component.
-Can you guess which one it is?

-Ever have a hard time getting into a book?
+Have you ever had a hard time getting into a book?
 A sermon?
 An article or essay?
 Why?

 There’s no hook.